 This is the best way to ensure the freshest coffee.

 Never refrigerate or freeze coffee.
 Your refrigerator is a very humid place, and the water that the bean absorbs will ruin it.
-Freezing also damages subtle tastes in coffee.
+The Freeze/Thaw cycle also damages subtle volatile oil,s & therefore flavors, in the coffee.
 That’s not all — condensation on the container exposes your coffee to moisture every time you defrost it!